rejmank/blog/content/posts/functional-pipe/functional-pipe.md

 ---
-title: The inconspicuousness of the pipe
+title: The benefits of pipe
 description: Pipe is a magica door to the world of functional programming, why?
 canonical_url: www.rejmank.com/functional-pipe
 date: 2021-02-15T20:00:00.000Z
 ---

-# The inconspicuousness of the pipe
+# The benefits of pipe?

 I would describe pipe as a magic door into functional programming.
 At the first sight, I didn't get the pipe.
 It seemed so obsolete, but since I started to write them all other functional concepts suddenly started to clicking together.
 So how to start opening the doors into the ~~Narnia~~ functional programming world?